-Purchasers are encouraged to register for warranty on our website. www.bossweld.com.au/warranty
+Purchasers are encouraged to register for warranty on our website. www.bossweld.com.au/warranty Product must be registered to receive full 5 year warranty.
+3 year standard warranty applies if the product is not registered online.

-2. TIME PERIOD - 3 Years
+2. TIME PERIOD - 5 Years (when registered online)

-A warranty claim must be made within 3 years from the date of purchase of this product.
+When the welder has been registered online, a warranty claim must be made within 5 years from the date of purchase.
+If the welder has not been registered online, a warranty claim must be made within 3 years from the date of purchase.
 Any claim must include proof of purchase.